evansaizik/Talent-Plus/README.md

 `docker run --name test -p 3000:5173 talent-plus`

 7. Open your browser and visit => 'localhost:port'
+port should be replaced with the port number specified in step 6.

 8. To exit the docker process, go to the terminal and run